alephium/old-wiki/Smart-Contract-Guide.md

 We will first deploy a contract which allows any user to exchange **ALPH** for tokens.
 Then we will deploy a script which calls the contract to buy tokens.

+This document is based on the [Chinese smart contract tutorial and documentation](https://github.com/Lbqds/alephium-docs/blob/master/contract.md) by [Lqbds](https://github.com/Lbqds).

 ## Create and deploy a token contract

 In this section we will create, build, sign and submit a contract transaction.